kirbyUK/netrunner/netrunner/cluster/README.md

 Markdown is a common format and can be read with just a text editor like Notepad, or if you want formatting you could copy-and-paste the output to [StackEdit](https://stackedit.io), or anything else that can render Markdown.

+## The eps and min-samples parameters

+The `--eps` parameter is key to how the clusters are decided.
+The larger the number, the greater the distance allowed between two points to be considered in the same cluster.
+The default value of 7.5 was useful for the RWR meta from release to just before the banlist.
+When there's less data, e.g. just after a banlist comes out, you might need to increase it to get decks to stick together.
+If you have the value too high, you might have decks that seem unrelated start to group together.
+For example, Precision Design and Sportsmetal decks can start to be in the same cluster if the value is big enough.
+Whether this is correct or not is really up to you.
+The best thing to do is experiment with the parameter.

+The `--min-samples` parameter determines the minimum number of decks that need to form a cluster.
+If you set it to 1, every deck will have a cluster, meaning you might end up with many random off-meta decks that have not seen repeated success.
+Again, experiment and use a value that generates what you'd like.

 ## Notes

 This script is a very close analouge to what's presented in Luciano Strika's [K-Means Clustering for Magic: the Gathering Decks](https://strikingloo.github.io/k-means-clustering-magic-the-gathering).
 That blog mostly looks to determine if a card would be good in a given deck, whereas the purpose of this script as I see it is as a crude "what's the meta" button - something to be run that determines the common winning decks and what they're running.